 - Previous abuse of medication assisted treatments

-For individuals who are not a good candidate for Suboxone treatment, unmedicated detox may be the only alternative option.
-For individuals who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to contact a Delaware opioid detox facility that can provide continuous care and monitoring.
+People who may not be able to receive Suboxone treatment, abstinence may be the only alternative option.
+People who plan to abstain from heroin use, or any other opioid, can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly advised to get help from a Delaware opioid detoxification center that can assist in managing these symptoms.